 A little about me personally: I am a self -proclaimed nerd who loves to learn new stuff all the time, especially the latest neurobiological and developmental research.
-I have been a practicing Buddhist for 14 years and engage in mindfulness and meditation daily.
+I have been a practicing Buddhist since 2005 and engage in mindfulness and meditation daily.
 I am also passionate about issues of social justice, feminism, and the environment.
 I enjoy sci-fi and fantasy, art and jewelry making, hiking, and yoga.
-I am also a sailboat captain who races and cruises the Puget Sound and sometimes wish I were a mermaid.
+I am also a sailboat captain who races and cruises the Puget Sound, lives on a little sloop I refitted myself, and sometimes wish I were a mermaid.

 Below is a slideshow of some of my own personal art.
 I have always used art as a way to cope with and explore my own life and experiences.
 I continue to make art as a way to soothe and express my emotions, and I am passionate about sharing that process with others so they can find their own voice.
 I think of myself as a mixed media artist, although paint and ink are my oldest friends.